 Categories

-Mortgage borrowers on fixed-rate deals hae seen gradual drops since the beginning of the year, with those on trackers seeing some stability since the summer.
+Mortgage borrowers on fixed-rate deals have already seen gradual reductions since the start of the year, while those on tracker mortgages have benefited from greater stability over recent months.

-In addition, 1.8 million fixed-rate mortgages are due to end in 2025, and while rates are certainly higher than they were 3-5 years ago, the stable base rate will come as good news to many who are looking to remortgage onto a better rate.
+Looking ahead, around 1.8 million fixed-rate mortgages are due to end in 2025.
+While rates remain higher than they were 3–5 years ago, this lower base rate will come as welcome news for homeowners preparing to remortgage.

-At Clifton Private Finance, we've already seen multiple lenders reduce rates across a range of products in the lead up to and response to the base rate reduction, with many options now below 4%.
+At Clifton Private Finance, we’ve already seen multiple lenders reduce rates across a wide range of products in anticipation of this base rate vut, with many competitive options now priced below 4%.

 Here's a current snapshot (updated live):